John Kerry: "You get stuck in Iraq" controversy

 On October 30, 2006, Kerry was a headline speaker at a campaign rally being held for Democratic California gubernatorial candidate Phil Angelides at Pasadena City College in Pasadena, California.
 Speaking to an audience composed mainly of college students, Kerry said, "You know, education, if you make the most of it, you study hard, you do your homework and you make an effort to be smart, you can do well.
 If you don't, you get stuck in Iraq."

 The day after he made the remark, leaders from both sides of the political spectrum criticized Kerry's remarks, which he said were a botched joke.
-Republicans including President George W. Bush, Senator John McCain and then-Speaker of the House Dennis Hastert, said that Kerry's comments were insulting to American military forces fighting in Iraq.
+Republicans including President George W. Bush, Senator John McCain and then-Speaker of the House Dennis Hastert, said Kerry's comments were insulting to American military forces fighting in Iraq.
 Democratic Representative Harold Ford Jr. called on Kerry to apologize.

 Kerry initially stated: "I apologize to no one for my criticism of the president and of his broken policy".
 Kerry also responded to criticism from George W. Bush and Dick Cheney.

 Kerry actively supported an independence referendum in South Sudan, January 2011.

-Kerry said that he had intended the remark as a jab at President Bush, and described the remarks as a "botched joke", having inadvertently left out the key word "us" (which would have been, "If you don't, you get us stuck in Iraq"), as well as leaving the phrase "just ask President Bush" off of the end of the sentence.
+Kerry said he had intended the remark as a jab at President Bush, and described the remarks as a "botched joke", having inadvertently left out the key word "us" (which would have been, "If you don't, you get us stuck in Iraq"), as well as leaving the phrase "just ask President Bush" off of the end of the sentence.
 In Kerry's prepared remarks, which he released during the ensuing media frenzy, the corresponding line was "... you end up getting us stuck in a war in Iraq.
 Just ask President Bush".
 He also said that from the context of the speech which, prior to the "stuck in Iraq" line, made several specific references to Bush and elements of his biography, that Kerry was referring to President Bush and not American troops in general.

 After two days of media coverage, citing a desire not to be a diversion, Kerry apologized to those who took offense at what he called the misinterpretation of his comment.